PGR events

 It’s also a space for PGR to share events they are a part of that they’d like the community to be a part of.

 As the PGR Calendar is for all candidates, we don’t include school or department specific events.
-However, if an event is open to candidates from all eight Schools then we will advertise it here.
+However, if an event is open to candidates from all seven Schools then we will advertise it here.

-Doctoral School Events
+NTU Doctoral Events

 Every term we publish a schedule of community events that are added to the PGR Calendar.
 Any new or additional events added during a term will always be added to the calendar at least a month in advance.
+Attendance to all NTU Doctoral events is recorded, and will be provided as proof of engagement for PGR on Student Route Visas.

 Works In Progress